Skip to main content

 Incremental Reindex

-If you change chunking settings (e.g., CODE_CHUNK_SIZE) or embedding model, the existing chunks are no longer compatible.
-Force a complete re-index:
+If you change chunking settings (e.g., INGEST_CHUNK_SIZE) or embedding model, the existing chunks are no longer compatible.
+Use the force-reindex skill — it builds a new versioned collection in the background while search stays available on the current one, then atomically switches:

 Check Index Status